nikhilrstg18/blogger/content/posts/2022-09-12/index.md

 # Understanding JS Engine

-Almost everyone who has worked with JS, as heard about JS Engine
+Almost everyone who has worked with JS, has heard about JS Engine
-- JS is a single threaded language that uses callbacks or Callback-Queue
+- JS is a single-threaded language that uses callbacks or Callback-Queue
 - JS is interpreted or compiled?

 ![without JS Engine](./media/jse-1.png)

-So if your write some English like statement/code in your JS file.
+So if you write some English-like statement/code in your JS file.
 And if you directly provide this JS file as input to your computer, it might raise a flag that it does understand JS language.

 ![With JS Engine](./media/jse-3.png)

-JS engine is going to take it as input and convert it to output that is more familiar for a machine (machine code)
+JS engine is going to take it as input and convert it to output that is more familiar to a machine (machine code)

 concepts covered
 - Inside JS Engine (Google's V8)